-Jennifer Jones extends winning streak to nine games at world curling playdowns
+Canada wins two more, secures playoff spot at women’s world curling playdowns

 The teams exchanged three-point ends after the mid-game break.
 Jones drew the button in the sixth but was heavy with a freeze attempt in the seventh to let Russia draw for three.

 Canada used a hit to score one in the eighth, missing out on a second point after a measure.
-Russia used hammer to pull even in the ninth.
+Russia used hammer to pull even in the ninth before the tense final end.

+"They're not taking unnecessary risks, they're trying to take advantage of opportunities when they present themselves," Dagg-Jackson said of the Canadians.
+"But they're not getting into a panic or worrying too much if they don't get those extra points.

+"As long as you're in a position to win the game, it's good, it's fine."

 The top two seeds will qualify for the semifinals while the remaining playoff teams will meet in qualification games Saturday morning.

+The medal games are set for Sunday.
 Ottawa's Rachel Homan won gold at last year's world championship in Beijing.